Updated on: 4/1/2019

 It’s easy to find a distracted driver in Washington state.
 And it's significantly easier in some cities than others.

 In July 2017, Washington state’s new distracted driving law went into effect.
 The law makes it illegal to use a handheld personal electronic device (cell phone) while driving.
 Even if you’re stopped in traffic.
 First-time violators of the law face a $136 fine.

 To help spread awareness about the dangers of distracted driving, the National Safety Council, along with countless safety organizations in the United States, sponsors Distracted Driving Awareness Month in April of each year.
 Despite the efforts of educators, law enforcement, and countless non-profits, the problem of distracted driving persists, and some Washington cities are especially prone to the devastating consequences that result from serious car accidents.

 Given their size, it’s obvious that Washington’s largest cities like Seattle, Tacoma, and Spokane experience the most total distracted driving crashes and deaths.
 However, when you look at the numbers as a percentage of all crashes — regardless of the cause — the results are surprising.

-Based on the last five years, we have ranked the top 10 most dangerous cities in Washington for distracted driving.
+Based on five years of collision data, Davis Law Group has ranked the top 10 most dangerous cities in Washington for distracted driving.

 For complete details on the methodology used to rank these cities, click here.

 This interactive map shows the percentage of fatal/serious injury crashes between 2013 and 2017 that involved a distracted driver.
 Click on a city to see the underlying numbers.
 Larger circles = higher rate of distracted driver crashes.
 You can drag the map if needed.

 % of crashes involving a distracted driver: 30.77